 On the local computer or mobile device you want to control from, sign in to VNC Viewer using your RealVNC account credentials (email address and password).
 The remote computer will automatically appear as part of your team; click or tap to connect:

-Authenticate to VNC Server running on the remote computer.
-The password you enter depends upon which subscription you have.
-Find out what this is.
+Authenticate to VNC Server running on the remote computer, by providing valid credentials.
+Find out what these are.

 Enabling cloud connectivity on a remote computer

-For Home and Professional subscriptions, cloud is the only connectivity option, so it is automatically enabled, and cannot be disabled.
+For some subscriptions, cloud is the only connectivity option so it is automatically enabled and cannot be disabled.

-If you have an Enterprise subscription, you have more flexibility.
+If you have a subscription that includes direct connectivity, you have more flexibility.
 You can establish a cloud connection to a particular computer, a direct connection, or both.
 Read our guide to cloud versus direct for more information.

 You can check whether cloud connectivity is enabled for a particular computer by signing in to your RealVNC account and seeing whether it appears for your team on the Computers page:

-Run the appropriate command below as an administrator to enable cloud connectivity.
-Optionally, you can join one or more existing computer groups (to restrict discovery) and specify a friendly name at the same time:
+VNC Server can be enabled for cloud connectivity in bulk by using a cloud connectivity token.
+Optionally, you can join one or more existing computer groups (to restrict discovery) and specify a friendly name at the same time.